illusion12321/orchestrate-php/README.md

 To sum:
 - All requests are actually triggered from the **Objects**.
 - They prepare the request options and send to the **Application** HTTP client.
-- Then they store and process the HTTP response, according to each use case.
+- Then the **Objects** store and process the HTTP response, according to each use case.